 When you’re not hosting a celebration for a hundred people, your wedding costs will diminish almost entirely before your eyes – freeing up cash for a future honeymoon or home, or eliminating potential debt.
 Without the worry of catering and seating costs per guest, you’ll also be able to invite everyone and anyone you’d want to attend, without fear of going over budget.
 Guests will also save money -- on travel expenses, hotel rooms and car rentals, clothing costs, and all the other unexpected costs of attending a wedding.
-No one is going to complain about having extra money in the bank!
+No one's going to complain about having extra money in the bank!

 Hurting your vendors in a time of crisis.

 Small businesses – especially those in the service and wedding industry – have suffered devastating blows due to wedding cancellations, and terminating your bookings will rob them of desperately needed income.
 And for so many wedding professionals, their jobs aren’t just a paycheck; they’re genuine livelihoods and personal passions.
-Whether you choose an online wedding or not, consider rescheduling your venue and vendor bookings to use for elaborate receptions or anniversary parties when pandemic safety risks subside.
+Whether you choose an online wedding or not, consider rescheduling your venue and vendor bookings to use for big receptions or anniversary parties when safety risks subside.